 Work Group Vice Chair: Mary Mumper-Morrison

-January Update: The Group’s collaborative subgroup with the Digital Assets Work Group has received approval from the Operations Committee for its report titled, “Digital Assets and Digital Ledger Technology: A Pathway to Financial Inclusiveness,” and will now move it forward for Board review.
-The Access to Technology subgroup is continuing its research on the topic, “How Digital Assets Can Address Financial Inclusion Pain Points.”
+March Update: The Group recently published its collaborative report with the “Digital Assets Work Group, Digital Assets and Digital Ledger Technology: A Pathway to Financial Inclusiveness,” in the Faster Payments Knowledge Center.
+Additionally, the Group’s Access to Technology subgroup is continuing its research on “How Digital Assets Can Address Financial Inclusion Pain Points.”

 Download the Charter